yahuarkuntur/jpauli.github.io/_carew/posts/2014-07-21-php-and-mysql-communication-mysqlnd.md

 ## Zoom on mysqlnd

-We've seen so far that mysqlnd acts as a hidden extension which adds many features to the existing APIs, especially mysqli (this is true for PDO as well).
+We've seen so far that mysqlnd acts as a hidden extension which adds many features to the existing APIs, especially mysqli (this is true for PDO as well but lesser).
 Let's now detail other parts of mysqlnd.

 ### Memory savings